What do accreta patients need to know?

 National Accreta Foundation Director Alexis Carena breaks down the literature surrounding an accreta Center of Excellence into what you need to know as a patient.
 Use this article to help assess your hospital and learn what questions you should be asking any prospective care team to help guide your decision.

-National Accreta Foundation is entirely volunteer staffed and donation funded.
+National Accreta Foundation is volunteer staffed and donation funded.
 If you find our content of value, please consider making a tax-deductible donation to help us continue this work.

 MeetLeo.JPG